EarthObservationSimulator/instrupy/docs/common_model_parameters_desc.rst

 Common Model Parameters
 *************************
-This section describes the common instrument model parameters expected to be specified by the user.
+This section describes the common instrument model parameters among all instrument types.
 The expected key/value pairs for initialization of the parameters from json/ dict is described along with examples.

 .. _orientation_json_obj: